A link to reset your password has been sent to your email

 Have breakfast and then you will be transferred from the hotel to the airport.

-The horses are from Binigaus Vell's own stud (Yeguada San Adeodato) and are Menorquín, Spanish thoroughbred and also crossbred.
+The horses are from Binigaus Vell's own stud (Yeguada San Adeodato) and are Menorquín, Spanish thoroughbred, and also crossbred.
 The Menorquín horse is well-balanced, elegant, and obedient.
 It also has a peaceful character.
 It has a sleek silhouette and a black coat.
-It is a noble horse, warm-blooded, robust and energetic, with a great aptitude both as a saddle-horse and draught animal.
+It is a noble horse, warm-blooded, robust, and energetic, with a great attitude both as a saddle-horse and draught animal.

 Riders must be able to master the horse at a medium level in all gaits (walk, trot, and canter).
 It is advisable to be physically fit.
 It is possible that on certain occasions, beginner’s weeks will be organized with a varied program suitable for beginners.

-Binigaus Vell has at their disposal, guides specialised in horse trek, speaking English, French or Spanish.
+Binigaus Vell has at their disposal, guides specialized in a horse trek, speaking English, French, or Spanish.
 They know the horses and terrain, thus providing the necessary security and maintaining the pace and tempo of the route at all times.

 This horse riding holiday will take place in Menorca, Spain.
 During the holiday, you will ride along an inland trail of the Camí de Cavalls.

-Menorca is located at the eastern end of the Balearic Islands and is the most easterly of all Spanish regions, therefore, it is the first part of Spain to see the sunrise.
-It has a maximum length of 48 kilometres (nearly 30 miles) from Ciutadella (west) to Mahón (east).
-It has 220 kilometres of coastline, with more than 50 beaches, of which two-thirds are unspoilt.
+Menorca is located at the eastern end of the Balearic Islands and is the most easterly of all Spanish regions.
+Therefore, it is the first part of Spain to see the sunrise.
+It has a maximum length of 48 kilometers (nearly 30 miles) from Ciutadella (west) to Mahón (east).
+It has 220 kilometers of coastline, with more than 50 beaches, of which two-thirds are unspoiled.
 It is the ideal destination for families who want to relax by combining cultural visits with natural scenery and beaches that would grace the Caribbean.
 The romantic quality of Menorca is also surprising, with such a variety of idyllic places.

+You will be served seven breakfasts, five lunches, and seven dinners as well as wine and water included in the price.
 A Mediterranean diet featuring Menorcan and Spanish cuisine will be served for you.
 On route days, the lunch will be picnics.
-In total, you will have seven dinners, seven breakfasts, and five lunches.
+Lunch on day five is at your own expense.